rengaray/GACDAssignment1/README.md

 * Part 2 contains steps to extract only data containing mean and standard deviation values for various measurements

-* Part 3 contains steps to associate numbering used to the descriptive activity names ** LAYING, SITTING , STANDING,WALKING,WALKING_DOWNSTAIRS and WALKING_UPSTAIRS are the activity names respectively
+* Part 3 contains steps to associate numbering used to the descriptive activity names :LAYING, SITTING , STANDING,WALKING,WALKING_DOWNSTAIRS and WALKING_UPSTAIRS are the activity names respectively

 * Part 4 is to replace acronyms with more readable forms of labels for measurements recorded